kevinmkchin/Obsidian-GitHub-Sync/README.md

 ```
 Verify that this works before continuing.

+> For simplicity, this plugin does not support branching.
+Everything gets pushed to main.

 ### Setting up remote URL
 All this plugin needs now is your GitHub repo's remote URL.
 You can grab this from the GitHub repo page for your vault: